asayers/gitlab-sync/README.md

     privateToken = "xyz123abc456pqr789st"
 ```

+You can get your private token from http://gitlab.example.com/profile/account

 The working directory must be within a checkout of the specified project.
+(In
+particular, if you try to import MRs from multiple projects into a single repo,
+you'll probably get collisions in terms of branch names.)

-Open MRs are imported as [git series].
+MRs are imported as [git series].
+By default, only open MRs are imported
+(override with `-a`).

 [git series]: https://github.com/git-series/git-series